lzx551402/GL3D/README.md

         year={2018}
     }

-GL3D is now tighly combined with [BlendedMVS](https://github.com/YoYo000/BlendedMVS).
+GL3D is now tighly combined with [BlendedMVS](https://github.com/YoYo000/BlendedMVS), referred to as BlendedMVG.
 If you have used the rendered depths or blended images, please also cite:

     @inproceedings{yao2020blendedmvs,
       title={BlendedMVS: A Large-scale Dataset for Generalized Multi-view Stereo Networks},